PejLab/Pantry/README.md

 ## Code

 The `Project/` directory is a template for a project.
 To run Pantry on a dataset, copy the contents of `Project/` to a new directory that you can write to.
-Your project directory now contains all the data processing code, so that if you modify it or add custom phenotypes, you have a record of it that stays with the results and is not automatically changed by package updates or other projects.
+Your project directory now contains all the data processing code, so that if you modify it or add custom modalities, you have a record of it that stays with the results and is not automatically changed by package updates or other projects.

 The commands and code to run the steps are given in [Snakemake](https://snakemake.github.io/) files, located by default in `Project/steps/`.
-This package includes sensible defaults for a set of tools, but you can edit the commands and add new phenotypes.
+This package includes sensible defaults for a set of tools, but you can edit the commands and add new modalities.

 The goal of a project is to generate phenotype tables for a set of samples.
 Each tool could involve any combination of: